Antiz96/arch-update/README.md

 ### Screenshot

-Personally, I integrated the (.desktop) icon on my dock
+Personally, I integrated the (.desktop) icon on my dock.
 <br>
 <br>
-It is the penultimate icon from left to right (next to the red "Power Sign" icon)
+It is the penultimate icon from left to right (next to the red "Power Sign" icon).
 <br>
 This is how it looks like when **arch-update** is checking for available updates :
 ![Arch-Update_Check](https://user-images.githubusercontent.com/53110319/161241670-8cab8a54-199b-41f1-80e3-95b171bbb70f.png)